Aboutcentre for culture, ethnicity & health

-Sanaz joined CEH in November 2014 with 6 years’ experience in the digital industry.
-She is responsible for improving the digital profile of CEH by analysing organisational needs, identifying gaps, finding suitable solutions and managing the implementation of those solutions.
-Her work include improving the user experience of the Health Translations Directory, need analysis for and procurement of a learning management system and redevelopment and continuous improvement of the CEH website.
+Fred joined CEH in March 2018 with many years of experience in the digital industry.
+He is responsible for improving the digital profile of CEH by analysing organisational needs, identifying gaps, finding suitable solutions and managing the implementation of those solutions.
+His work includes improving the user experience of the Health Translations Directory, need analysis for and procurement of a learning management system and redevelopment and continuous improvement of the CEH website.

 Information Services Coordinator

 Sabina maintains the CEH library collection including web-based resources and delivers an information and reference service to CEH stake holders and staff.
 Before immigrating to Australia in 2001, Sabina worked with the Swiss Red Cross in Berne, where she managed their library and archives.
 In this position she acquired skills and experience in information management and information service delivery in the health, community, migration and international development sectors.
 Sabina completed her diploma in library and information studies in order to gain accreditation in Australia and in 2012 accomplished a diploma in project management at Victoria University.